Skip to main content

 CREATE (n:Person)

 is a valid query.
-Because CREATE queries have no RETURN clause, there is no requirement to declare any names for any variables.
+There is no requirement to declare any names for any variables.
 This means we can have queries such as

 However, naming variables can be useful if you want to create multiple edges to or from a given node.
 For instance, if you would like to create a triangle pattern, this can be achieved using the following approach